NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 What are Lagging Indicators?

 Lagging indicators, on the other hand, are retrospective.
 They measure the outcomes of a project or campaign, showing its success or failure.
 For instance, after a content strategy has been running for a few months, changes in sales are your lagging indicators.
-Lagging KPIs, similar to lagging indicators, provide solid measures of a strategy's performance.
+Similar to lagging indicators, lagging KPIs track a strategy's performance.

 Leading and lagging indicators offer valuable insights into a marketing strategy's journey.
 The former offers a prediction of future performance, while the latter delivers a reflection of past outcomes.
 The key to successful marketing lies in balancing the insights from both types of indicators.